About GRIPS

 Yasutake Tango Honorary Company Fellow, Japan Tobacco Inc.

-Osamu Watanabe Director, Special Advisor, Japan Petroleum Exploration Co., Ltd.
+Osamu Watanabe Special Advisor, Japan Petroleum Exploration Co., Ltd.

 Research Output